Disjoint $n$-amalgamation and pseudofinite countably categorical theories: Disjoint n -amalgamation

 Given a coherent $\mathcal{F}_{k-1}$-family of types by induction, with $2\leq k \leq n$, we wish to extend to a coherent $\mathcal{F}_k$-family of types.
 If there is any set $S\subseteq [n]$ with $|S| = k$ such that $S\notin \mathcal{F}_{k-1}$, then all proper subsets of $S$ are in $\mathcal{F}_{k-1}$.
 Hence we have types $\{p_R \mid R\in \mathcal{P}^-(S)\}$ which form a coherent $\mathcal{P}^-(S)$-family.
 Using $k$-amalgamation, we can find a non-redundant type $p_S$ in the variables $\overline{x}_S$ extending the types $p_R$.
 Doing this for all such $S$ gives a coherent $\mathcal{F}_k$-family of types, as desired. \end{proof}

-Disjoint $n$-amalgamation is apparently more general and natural, but it is basic disjoint $n$-amalgamation which is relevant in the proof of Theorem~\ref{thm:main}.
+Disjoint $n$-amalgamation is more general and seems more natural, but it is basic disjoint $n$-amalgamation which is relevant in the proof of Theorem~\ref{thm:main}.
 We are largely interested in theories with disjoint $n$-amalgamation for all $n$, and in this case the two notions agree.

 \begin{proposition} $T$ has disjoint $n$-amalgamation for all $n$ if and only if $T$ has basic disjoint $n$-amalgamation for all $n$. \end{proposition} \begin{proof} One direction is clear, since basic disjoint $n$-amalgamation is a special case of disjoint $n$-amalgamation.